platypus-ucsd/platypus-ucsd.github.io/docs/events.markdown

 But as our discontents stem from society and not the state, it can only mediate the crises---and it does so with an iron fist---yet it cannot overcome them.
 Thus, mass democracy results not in the perfecting of society for itself, but the perfecting of the *authoritarian state over society*.

 *What does the State mean today?
 What is the relation of the Left to the State?*

+## Lincoln, Labor, and the Left

+**Nov.
+23, 6PM @ CSE 4258**

+Marxism must lead the American Revolution or it is nothing.
+What is the meaning of the American Civil War in world history?
+How was the task of Reconstruction taken up—and failed—by later generations of the Left, leading to today?